-Most first trimester miscarriages are the result of a chromosomal abnormality, often an incorrect number of chromosomes.
-Most of these are incompatible with life which is why the miscarriage will occur.
-There are a few chromosomal abnormalities that are compatible within utero life, and these are the ones for which genetic screening tests are available.
-Specifically, these are trisomy 21 (3 copies of chromosome 21 or Down syndrome), trisomy 18 (3 copies of chromosome 18), and trisomy 13 (3 copies of chromosome 13).
+Most first trimester miscarriages result from a chromosomal abnormality, often an incorrect number of chromosomes.
+Most of these are incompatible with life which is why the miscarriage occurs.
+A few chromosomal abnormalities are compatible with in utero life, and these are the ones for which genetic screening tests are available.
+Specifically, these are trisomy 21 (3 copies of chromosome 21, or Down syndrome), trisomy 18 (3 copies of chromosome 18), and trisomy 13 (3 copies of chromosome 13).
 The chances of having a pregnancy affected by Down syndrome are

 Optimizing maternal health is an important goal before becoming pregnant, especially for those women who will be over 35.
 Advanced maternal age carries an increased risk of

 Advanced maternal age also carries an increased risk of Cesarean section.
 A Danish study found that the Cesarean section rate doubled in women age 35-39 and tripled in women over 40.